Kaduna North: Geology

 The entire Kaduna state is underlain by a basement complex of igneous and metamorphic rocks of mainly Jurassic to Pre-Cambrian ages.
 The basement complex rocks are essentially granites, gneisses, migmatites, schists and quartzites (Benett, 1979;13).
 The geology of Kaduna North is predominantly metamorphic rocks of the Nigerian basement complex consisting of biotite gneisses and older granites (Kaduna State, 2003).

 The topographical relief is relatively flat, having an elevation of between 600 and 650 metres in large areas of the local government.
 It is over 650 metres above mean sea level (a.m.s.l.) in some places, and below 500 metres in places that slope downward towards the river.

 Weather and climate

 Kaduna North lies completely in the part of Western Africa, well within the northern limit of the movement of the Intertropical Convergence Zone (ITCZ).
 It is characterized by two distinct seasonal regimes, oscillating between cool to hot dry and humid to wet season.
-With an estimated elevation of 650 meters above sea level, the LGA's landscape is primarily flat.
+With an estimated elevation of 650 metres above sea level, the LGA's landscape is primarily flat.
 The two main seasons that Kaduna North LGA experiences are the rainy and the dry seasons.